Shriya Shah-Klorfine: Everest experience

 Shah-Klorfine had booked a climb with Utmost Adventure Trekking, which was a new guiding company.
 The cost of the climb was reportedly $36,000 to $40,000, which was on the lower end of what other guide firms had charged.
 The total cost after adding in airfare and equipment was around $100,000.
-Shah-Klorfine solicited donations via the website myeverestexpedition.com, which included a digitally-altered photo of her purportedly in front of Mount Everest, and also organized several fundraising events which raised little or lost money.
+Shah-Klorfine solicited donations via the website myeverestexpedition.com, which included a digitally-altered photo of her purportedly in front of Mount Everest, and also organized several fundraising events, which raised little or lost money.
 As a result, her expedition was financed by taking out a second mortgage on her home.

 Neither she nor the guide firm had significant climbing experience.
 The leader of the guide firm said he had asked her not to try to summit on that day, and previously warned her she was a below-average climber.
 However, another guide firm said she was not given enough bottled oxygen.
 One issue noted by the guide firm and other climbers that day was long waiting times on the mountain, caused by slow passage through certain bottlenecks on the climbing route.
 The 2012 season was noted as the worst since 1996, with about 11 deaths for the season.

 The Himalayan Database records that she died on May 19, 2012, on the south side of Mount Everest at 8400 meters altitude.
-Further fatalities that season include two on the north and seven on the south side, with four other deaths on the same day as Shah-Klorfine.
+Further fatalities that season include two on the north side and seven on the south side, with four other deaths on the same day as Shah-Klorfine.
 She is said to have died 250 meters (~820 feet) from Camp IV (Nepal side).
 She was 33 years old.

 The day after she died, climber Leanne Shuttleworth came across her body.
-Shuttleworth and her father with whom she was climbing had to go around Shah-Klorfine's body, as she was still clipped to the climbing line.
+Shuttleworth and her father, with whom she was climbing, had to go around Shah-Klorfine's body, as she was still clipped to the climbing line.
 Her body was on the mountain for about ten days before it was carried back down.
-The body was retrieved from over 8000 meters altitude and then taken off the mountain by helicopter.
+The body was retrieved from an altitude of over 8000 meters and then taken off the mountain by helicopter.
+She was cremated in a Hindu temple in Kathmandu in late May.
 On July 8, 2012, a memorial service was ministered for her at a church in Toronto, Canada.